If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 Milwaukee, WI 53217

-Remain in the Settlement Class and Object: You can ask the Court to deny approval of the settlement by filing an objection.
-You can’t ask the Court to order a larger settlement; the Court can only approve or deny the settlement.
-If the Court denies approval of the settlement, no payments from that settlement will be sent out and the lawsuit will continue.
+Remain in the Settlement Class and Object: You can ask the Court to deny approval of the settlements by filing an objection.
+You can’t ask the Court to order larger settlements; the Court can only approve or deny the settlements.
+If the Court denies approval of the settlements, no payments from the settlements will be sent out and the lawsuit will continue.
 If that is what you want to happen, you must object.

-You may object to the proposed settlement in writing.
+You may object to the proposed settlements in writing.
 You may also appear at the Fairness Hearing, either in person or through your own attorney.
-If you wish to speak at the Final Approval Hearing, you must send a letter so informing the Clerk of the Court, Lead Class Counsel, and Settling Defendants’ Counsel.
+If you wish to speak at the Final Approval Hearing, you must send a letter informing the Clerk of the Court.
 If you appear through your own attorney, you are responsible for paying that attorney.

 All written objections must be made under penalty of perjury and the supporting papers must include: